-The overall market for Epoxy Resin is currently in surplus situation in APAC region because downstream manufacturers are still consuming epoxy.
-Manufacturers from APAC region are focusing on export market due to gradual replacement of conventional polymers with Epoxy Resin in European countries.
-However, companies are currently operating at lower rates due to uncertainty in demand potential owing to current pandemic situation.
-But estimated demand supply gap in APAC region till 2025 may generate the need for capacity addition or running plants at 100% capacities to overcome the supply gap.
+The overall market for Epoxy Resin is currently in a surplus situation in the APAC region because downstream manufacturers are still consuming epoxy.
+Manufacturers from the APAC region are focusing on the export market due to the gradual replacement of conventional polymers with Epoxy Resin in European countries.
+However, companies are currently operating at lower rates due to uncertainty in demand potential owing to the current pandemic situation.
+However, estimated demand-supply gap in the APAC region till 2025 may generate the need for capacity addition or running plants at 100% capacities to overcome the supply gap.

 Major demand for Epoxy Resin in Europe is derived from construction and automobiles production.
-Major producers such as Olin Corporation produce and consume Epoxy Resin in various type and forms.
-Due to various health hazard possessed by Bisphenol, environment regulators in Europe are gradually imposing ban on consumption of raw material, Bisphenol A. BPA is on the EU’s candidate list for its reprotoxic and endocrine-disrupting properties and was subject to an EU ban in 2016, effective from 2020.
+Major producers such as Olin Corporation produce and consume Epoxy Resin in various types and forms.
+Due to various health hazards possessed by Bisphenol, environmental regulators in Europe are gradually imposing a ban on the consumption of raw material, Bisphenol A. BPA is on the EU’s candidate list for its reprotoxic and endocrine-disrupting properties and was subject to an EU ban in 2016, effective from 2020.

-Consequently, Epoxy Resin, has increasingly been used by paints & coatings manufacturers across Europe as an alternative to other compounds.
-Thus, demand for Epoxy Resin has recently taken an exponential pace in European market.
-However, on the supply side, European market is still dependent on Asia-Pacific region for Epoxy Resin.
+Consequently, Epoxy Resin has increasingly been used by paints & coatings manufacturers across Europe as an alternative to other compounds.
+Thus, demand for Epoxy Resin has recently taken an exponential pace in the European market.
+However, on the supply side, the European market is still dependent on the Asia-Pacific region for Epoxy Resin.
 It is estimated that in 2020, half of the demand for Epoxy Resin from Europe will be catered through imports.